vbrusca/SolderlessVeryLargeNiMhBattery/README.md

 <br>

 # Update
-Addition of a new NiMH very large battery creation technique using high temp resistant silicon tubing and 3D printed end caps.
+Addition of a new NiMh very large battery creation technique using high temp resistant silicon tubing and 3D printed end caps.
 This results in a much faster battery build at a slightly higher cost per cell.

-# Very Large NiMH Battery Technique: Silicon Tubing and 3D Printed Caps
+# Very Large NiMh Battery Technique: Silicon Tubing and 3D Printed Caps
 This design has many benefits including the following:<br>
 <ul>
   <li>No soldering required: Increase safety as there are less metals around the workspace to cause a short.
 Scaffolding adds negligible weight to the battery bank.
 Known ampacity using tried and true wire guages as opposed to sheets of metal with less known ampacities.</li>